SpaceX rocket lifts off on first commercial satellite launch

 SpaceX’s launch schedule includes nearly 50 missions, worth about $4 billion.
 About 75 percent of the flights are for commercial customers.

-SpaceX aims to put SES-8 into an elliptical orbit that reaches more than 50,000 miles (80,000 km) from Earth, about a quarter of the way to the moon.

-That altitude requires less fuel for SES-8 to fly itself into its 22,369-mile (36,000-km) high operational orbit, thereby extending its service life.

-SpaceX needs three successful launches of its upgraded Falcon rocket before it will be eligible to compete to carry the U.S. military’s largest and most expensive satellites, a market now monopolized by United Launch Alliance, a partnership of Boeing and Lockheed Martin.
+The company needs one more successful launch of its upgraded Falcon rocket to be eligible to compete to carry the U.S. military’s largest and most expensive satellites, a market now monopolized by United Launch Alliance, a partnership of Boeing and Lockheed Martin.